charlotte-lau-hk/GoogleDriveFolderSync/README.md

 How to use:
 1. Create a new project in Google Apps Script;
 2. Edit "Code.gs" and copy the code of "GoogleDriveFolderSync.gs" into it;
-3. Add a file "Showdown" and copy the code of "Showdown.gs" into it;
+3. Add a file "Showdown" and copy the code of "Showdown.gs" (Showdown v2.1.0) into it;
 4. Modify the parameters in "Code.gs" according to your needs;
 5. Execute by running the function "driveFolderSync" in "Code.gs".